robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 ### Codification of the message via Prime numbers

-I wanted to simulate using different reporting wheels targeting the same reporting service number, so I randomized which prime would be used as the intial seed value for the first "wheel" value.
+I wanted to simulate using different reporting wheel types targeting the same reporting service number, so I randomized which prime would be used as the intial seed value for the first "wheel" value.
 The next 2 prime numbers would then be used as the prime seeds for the second and third wheel values respectively.

 ```java
 @Override